Scroll to navigation

 Because if consteval is absent in C++20, std::is_constant_evaluated is typically

-implemented by a compiler extension.
+implemented using a compiler extension.

 Example